ken107/janus-videoroom-js/README.md

 # janus-simple-videoroom-client
-Built on top of janus.js, this thin client library provides a simple API that makes it easy to work with the Janus VideoRoom plugin.
+Built on top of janus.js, this thin client library provides a simple high-level API that makes it easy to work with the Janus VideoRoom plugin.

 ## Usage
 ```javascript